Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 Rest 2-5 minutes between sets.

-Here the recommended rest is 2-5 minutes for all exercises.
+Here the recommended rest is 2-5 minutes for all exercises rather than each specific exercise.

 In the very first image example, you’ll see 45s and 30s for A pairing.
 Then 15s each for B pairing.
 Finally no rest between C1 and C2, no rest between C2 and C3 and then 30 seconds of rest after C3, before you do C1 again.